When Is Surgery Right for Rheumatoid Arthritis?

 There are several things you can do to lower your risk of complications during surgery and improve your recovery.

 - If you have any tooth or gum disease, have it treated before the surgery.
-This helps prevent infection from bacteria in your mouth.
+This helps prevent infection from the bacteria in your mouth.

 - Eat a healthy, balanced diet.
 This will give you the energy and nutrition you need to heal faster.